A man and woman carry moving boxes.

 Did you know?

 If your credit score has taken a hit, you may need to improve it before you go to rent your next place.
-If you have a credit card and use it responsibly—by paying your bills on time and not using too much of your available credit at once—it may help improve your credit score.
+Always pay your bills on time and don’t use too much of your available credit at once to help improve your credit score.

 Can you pay rent with a credit card?

 Using a credit card to pay rent may not always be the best choice.
 For most people, rent is a major expense.
-If rent takes up a large portion of your available credit each month, you could hurt your score by increasing your credit utilization ratio.
-Using a credit card to cover rent when you can’t afford it could quickly lead to unmanageable debt.
+If rent takes up a large portion of your available credit each month, you may hurt your score by increasing your credit utilization ratio.
+Using a credit card to cover rent when you can’t afford it may lead to unmanageable debt.
 Before you begin paying rent with a credit card, it’s essential to establish a plan.

-Rent plays a central role in many Americans’ financial lives.
-While the median rent across the country was $1,406 in 2023, your costs depend on your location, apartment size, and other unique circumstances.
+The real estate market as a whole is competitive, and prices are rising to keep up.
+Rent prices play a central role in many Americans’ financial lives.
+While the median rent across the country was $1,487 in 2024, your costs depend on your location, apartment size, and other unique circumstances.
 Responsible credit and rental habits often go together, so it’s important to maintain a healthy credit score.

 Next steps